Syed-Hamza-Zahir/Prima/README.md

 There are other ways to load the image if the following doesn't work such as ```docker cp``` the tar image into the minikube docker container and ```docker load -i tar image```.

 ### Step 2: Copy the Tar File to Minikube
 Copy the tar file (local-image.tar) to the Minikube VM.
-You can use the minikube scp command for this.
 ```bash
 minikube scp local-image.tar minikube:/tmp
 ```
-This command copies the tar file to the /tmp directory inside the Minikube VM.
+This command copies the tar file to the /tmp directory inside the Minikube VM:

 ### Step 3: Load the Docker Image in Minikube
 SSH into the Minikube VM and run the following commands to load the Docker image: